 - The Local Marketing Handbook: Purchase a copy of The Local Marketing Handbook: Five Fundaments to Increase Business and Impact Community.
 Inside you will learn how to identify your audience, build a website, and impact the people who live, work in, and visit your community.

-- Local Search Coaching: A one hour coaching session gives site owners actionable steps on what pages need to be addressed so they can get found online.
+- Local SEO Audit: An SEO audit comes with actionable steps on what pages need to be addressed so they can get found online.
 Your search audit is a comprehensive crawl of your site to find issues that are holding it back, and your best opportunities to improve search visibility.

 - Local SEO Services: Monthly local SEO services will help your business rank for keywords and build authority for your brand online.
 Each month we will improve your website by addressing technical issues and update the content to rank for keywords that match your customers’ search intent.